0xPolygonMiden/miden-node/docs/src/developer/block-producer.md

 above lifecycle (which effectively shows the happy path).
 This can occur if:

 - The transaction expires before being included in a block.
 - Any parent transaction is dropped (which will revert the state, invalidating child transactions).
 - It causes proving or any part of block/batch creation to fail.
-This is a fail-safe against unforseen bugs, to remove problematic (but potentially valid) transactions from the mempool to prevent outages.
+This is a fail-safe against unforseen bugs, removing problematic (but potentially valid) transactions from the mempool to prevent outages.